fitzgen/rust-conf-2019/slides.md

           you don't even have a marker for
     * I think this piece by Paul Rickards takes advantage of the medium superbly
-        * the way that the rectangles overlap and the colors combine suggests a transparency that isn't really there
+        * the way that the rectangles overlap and the colors combine suggests a transparency that isn't really there, and it gives the image depth
 * _this_ is what I was missing from generative art
     * I'm hooked
 * I made my decision: